Project Heads

 Further Details

-The paper of Günther, Jiang, and Pottmann introduced notions of smoothness for polyhedral surfaces.
-The property they started with is that the Gauss image of a vertex star has no self-intersections.
-Already this property limits the possible shapes of Gauss images to convex spherical polygons in the case of positive discrete Gaussian curvature and to spherical pseudo-digons, -triangles, and -quadrilaterals in the case of negative curvature, as can be seen in the picture below.
-To get further analogies to the smooth theory, one has to additionally require that the Gauss image of each negatively curved vertex star is star-shaped.
-These conditions are easily implemented into an algorithm, as described by these authors and Wallner.
-Their final notion of smoothness is projectively invariant and takes into account how the Gauss images of vertex stars are arranged around a face.
-In this setting, projective transformations map the discrete normals, discrete tangent planes, discrete asymptotic directions, and discrete parabolic curves to the corresponding objects of the image surface.
+We introduced notions of smoothness for polyhedral surfaces starting with the property that the Gauss image of a vertex star has no self-intersections.
+To get further analogies to the smooth theory, we additionally required that the Gauss image of each negatively curved vertex star is star-shaped.
+This condition can be even easier implemented into an algorithm making the theory accessible to applications in architecture and computer graphics.
+The notion of smoothness that we developed is projectively invariant and takes into account how the Gauss images of vertex stars are arranged around a face.

 Selected Publications